okta/terraform-provider-okta/website/docs/r/auth_server_policy_rule.html.markdown

 * `group_whitelist` - (Optional) Groups of users allowed for this policy rule.
 They can be whitelisted by id or you can use the reference `"EVERYONE"` as an alias for the everyone group.

-* `group_blacklist` - (Optional) Groups of users denied for this policy rule.
-They can be black by id or you can use the reference `"EVERYONE"` as an alias for the everyone group.

 * `access_token_lifetime_minutes` - (Optional) Lifetime of access token.
 Can be set to a value between 5 and 1440.

 * `refresh_token_lifetime_minutes` - (Optional) Lifetime of refresh token.